 Dominican University notifies and cooperates with the San Rafael Police Department on situations that result in the issuance of a timely warning.

 Dominican University of California has a missing student notification policy.
 Students have the option of providing confidential contact information for a person to be notified in the event that a student is officially reported as missing.
-The Residence Hall Emergency Contact Information form is available in the Student Life Office in the Anne Hathaway building.
+The Residence Hall Emergency Contact Information form is available in the Student Life Office in he Dominican Heritage and Alumni House.
 Students who registered for housing in the fall should have filled out this form when they moved into campus housing.